Guiding You Through the Disability Maze

 When cases have been transferred to the National Hearing Center due to regional backlogs or for other reasons, they are always heard by video teleconferencing.
 In other situations, the SSA may schedule a video hearing simply because the claimant is located far from a hearing office.

-Most Social Security disability applicants in Alpharetta have the choice of whether to schedule a hearing via video conference or a hearing in person.
-When making this choice, it is wise to consider the potential benefits and drawbacks associated with video hearings.
+Most Social Security disability applicants in Alpharetta have the choice to schedule a hearing via video conference or an in-person hearing.
+When making this choice, it is wise to consider the potential benefits and drawbacks associated with video vs in-person hearings.

 Those who elect to conduct their hearing through video teleconferencing are likely to have their cases heard much more quickly than those who request an in-person hearing.
 In addition, it is often much more convenient for the claimant to bring witnesses and their legal representative to a location close to home instead of hearing office that may be hundreds of miles away.